cloudbuilderspa/CloudNativeGuardiansKCSA/sections/2_Cluster_Setup/lab_guide_en.md

 **Instructions:**

+**Prediction Point:** The Kubelet API on port 10250 is powerful.
+What type of authentication and authorization mechanisms would you expect to be enabled by default on this port to protect it?
+Why is unrestricted access to this port dangerous?
 1.  **Attempt to Access Kubelet API (Port 10250):**
     *   First, get the IP address of one of your nodes:
         ```bash